41 results found

 Stigliani I, 2010, Design as a field of study, Academy of Management Meeting 2007

-Stigliani I, 2010, The Making of Form: Exploring Aesthetic Knowledge in Product Design, Academy of Management Meeting 2009
+Stigliani I, 2010, The Aesthetic Implications of Product Design, Academy of Management Meeting 2010

 This data is extracted from the Web of Science and reproduced under a licence from Thomson Reuters.
 You may not copy or re-distribute this data in whole or in part without the written consent of the Science business of Thomson Reuters.